John Galt (novelist): Return to Scotland

-Legacy
+Commemoration

 In Greenock, John Galt is commemorated by the John Galt memorial fountain on the Esplanade, and by a plaque at the old cemetery where he is buried.
 Sheltered housing (for seniors) built next to the cemetery in 1988, on the site of the old Greenock Royal Infirmary, is named John Galt House in his honour.

-He is also commemorated in Makars' Court, outside The Writers' Museum, Lawnmarket, Edinburgh, and in 2006, the community of Guelph proclaimed the first Monday in August, "John Galt Day".
+He is also commemorated in Makars' Court, outside The Writers' Museum, Lawnmarket, Edinburgh.
+The paving slab is engraved with the Scots language words "birr and smeddum" (vigour and liveliness) quoting his 1821 book Annals of the Parish.

 The city of Galt, Ontario was named after John Galt, but was absorbed into Cambridge, Ontario in 1973.
 His original home in Guelph, known as the "Priory" (built 1827-1828), stood on the banks of the Speed River near the current River Run Centre for performing arts.
-The building later became the first CPR station in the city; the conversion was completed in 1888.
-The building was no longer required by the CPR which built a new station in 1910.
+The building later became the first Canadian Pacific Railway station in the city; the conversion was completed in 1888.
+The building was no longer required by the Canadian Pacific Railway which built a new station in 1910.
 A photograph from 1914 depicts it as boarded up.
 In spite of attempts by various individuals in Guelph to save the structure, it was torn down in 1926.

 A historical plaque commemorates Galt's role with the Canada Company in populating the Huron Tract, calling it "the most important single attempt at settlement in Canadian history".
+In 2006, the community of Guelph proclaimed the first Monday in August, "John Galt Day".